 Thereby the changeover from combustion engines to fuel cells would have a high potential of savings.
 This is because the efficiency of combustion engines is theoretically bounded to 54% while petrol engines can reach an efficiency of 38% while slow ship diesel engines reach an efficiency factor of up to 50%.
 The question remains with what kind of fuel future fuel cells should work.

 Pure hydrogen as it can be extracted from natural gas could volatilize into outer space when a car remains parked for a longer time because the earth`s gravitation pull can not hold hydrogen.
 Pure ethanol or other compounds may pose an alternative as H2 can also be explosive.
 Nonetheless hydrogen poses an important alternative for the near future.
-The first car models with fuel cells are said to enter the market in a few years due to major advances.
+The first car models with fuel cells have already entered the market in Asia due to major advances.
 An additional advantage about hydrogen is that you just have pure water steam as waste gas.

-Nonetheless even for today a virtually CO2 neutral alternative technology exists: cars running with natural gas.
-Natural gas is cheaper than petrol and could yield additional savings not just in newly industrializing countries.
-At present cars running with natural gas are in use in Italy.
-The usage of natural gas would be quasi CO2 neutral at the present because natural gas is flared off at large scale at oil production harming the local population by pollution.
+Natural gas is flared off at large scale at oil production harming the local population by pollution.
 Any quantity of used natural gas saves energy and ghg-emissions as opposed to the large quantities just being flared off.

 The preservation of our last primeval forests is not just a dire necessity because of the high ghg-emissions on forest clearing, slash-burning or flooding.
 Our last virgin rain forests do actually give shelter to thousands of unique species.
 The loss in biodiversity is irreversible and a hard loss for humankind; not just because of new plant and animal species for pharmaceutical or agricultural purposes but especially because they are the base of livelihood and living space for the local communities and because of climate change.